james-minton/rtcc/site/content/chapters/running-your-coalition.md

 While your coalition will be tailored to your local context, we hope that our work can be a helpful model from which to build.

-{{< resource title="How We Structured the Right to Counsel New York City Coalition" link="https://docs.google.com/document/d/1mAb-PbkiBLeVwAWQyG-3B1BS88KklkMLu-smId7vIT4/edit#" >}}
+{{< resource title1="How We Structured the Right to Counsel New York City Coalition" link="https://docs.google.com/document/d/1mAb-PbkiBLeVwAWQyG-3B1BS88KklkMLu-smId7vIT4/edit#" >}}

 <hr />